 Following the (men’s football) World Cup in Russia, and 100 years after the seismic Russian Revolution, what influences can we find from the Soviet Union and Russia in contemporary Vienna?
-This walk will go beyond the cliches and headlines to look at the Russians who live in our city now (including many Chechens and Orthodox Jews, plus many people employed in the creative sector, from dance to opera).
+This walk goes beyond the cliches and headlines to look at the Russians who live in our city now (including Chechens, Orthodox Jews and people employed in the creative sector, from dance to opera).

 What sort of dialogue existed between Red Vienna and Moscow, in those years after the collapse of the Romanov and Habsburg dynasties?
-We will look at socialist housing and propaganda projects that seem to take inspiration from the East.
+We’ll explore socialist housing and propaganda projects that seem to take inspiration from the East.

 The Red Army made a large contribution and sacrifice in liberating Europe during the second world war.
 What was life like during the Soviet occupation of north Vienna, in the post-war years?
 Why did the USSR leave Austria 40 years before pulling out of Germany?

 At the end, we will all taste some fine Russian vodka.
-With the football World Cup heading to Russia next summer, which bars in Vienna will provide the most authentic atmosphere for those who want to experience the country here?
+With the football World Cup heading to Russia this summer, which bars in Vienna will provide the most authentic atmosphere for those who want to experience the country here?

 We believe that dialogue and curiosity will always be preferable to hate and frontiers.
 Let’s find out what we share, between Moscow and Vienna.